Diphtheria, tetanus, acellular pertussis, polio vaccine (Intramuscular route)

 Tell your child’s doctor about all other vaccines your child has had, especially if those vaccines were part of a series.
 This vaccine might be used to finish a series of vaccines.

-Make sure your doctor knows if your child is allergic to latex rubber.
-One of the prefilled syringes for this vaccine contains dry natural latex rubber.
-This may cause an allergic reaction in children who are sensitive to latex. .
+It is very important to tell the doctor if your child is allergic to latex rubber.
+The tip caps of the prefilled syringes may contain dry natural latex rubber, which may cause an allergic reaction if your child has a latex allergy. .

 This vaccine will not treat an active infection.
 If your child has an infection due to diphtheria, tetanus, pertussis, or polio, your child will need medicines to treat these infections.